urban233/PySSA/docs/pyssa-documentation/docs/help/protein_pairs/index.md

     This contains all basic information related to the protein pair object.

 # Protein Pairs Overview
 PySSA can be used to store pairs of protein structures in the form of a protein pair object.
-It is the third central object type.
+It is one of the central object types.

 [Protein Pairs Tab :material-chevron-double-right: ](protein_pairs_tab.md)